 The process women experience after being declared non-bondable or failing to post bond is different because women do not have the luxury of going upstairs to 4th Ave Jail to sleep for a few hours before being classified into a housing unit.
 After court, women are put back into a holding cell in the matrix.
 Before a bus arrives to take them to Estrella Jail, the only facility that houses females, females must be dressed out, complete classification, and see medical.

 QUICK TIP: This could take another 24 hours after court, meaning you may not see a bed for two full days.
 You have a right to a mat and blanket after spending 24 full hours in the facility.
 Once you have reached 24 hours, which frequently happens when booking is busy, notify one of the officers.
-You may have to be persistent, but eventually they will bring you a mat and blanket so you can lay down in the holding cell.
-Trust me, by this point you wont care how dirty those cells are.
-You will be freezing cold and more tired than you thought possible so those mats and blankets will feel like the Ritz.
+You may have to be persistent, but eventually, they will bring you a mat and blanket so you can lay down in the holding cell.
+Trust me, by this point, you won’t care how dirty those cells are.
+You will be cold and more tired than you thought possible so those mats and blankets will feel like the Ritz.

 While in this holding cell, you will periodically be called out to complete the rest of the process.
 Dressing out for women is the same process explained above.
 Classification is as well.
 However, unlike men, women must complete a full medical screening after court, before they can be housed.
 Men complete this before court.
 In medical, a nurse will ask you questions related to drug use, mental health, and what medications you take daily.

-For example, if you have taken Xanax for thirty years under doctor supervision, you will be forced to withdrawal from this drug while in custody and this can be life threatening.
-In my experience with Maricopa County Jail medical staff, I had been forced to cold turkey detox seven times and, on two separate occasions, I was denied antibiotic medications that had been prescribed prior to arrest.
+For example, if you have taken Xanax for thirty years under a doctor’s supervision, you will be forced to withdraw from this drug while in custody and this can be life-threatening.
+In my experience with Maricopa County Jail medical staff, I had been forced to cold turkey detox seven times and, on two separate occasions, I was denied antibiotic medications that had been prescribed before arrest.
 Luckily, my infections did not worsen, but you will get no sympathy from medical staff in these facilities.
 If you have been denied something important to your health, contact your attorney to deal with the jail staff.
-They are much more likely to listen to an attorney than a inmate.
+They are much more likely to listen to an attorney than an inmate.

-Finally, after receiving a wrist band, females are bussed to Estrella Jail, a short 5 minutes away.
-Once you have arrived at Estrella be prepared to wait another couple hours for the jail to receive your paperwork from central booking.
+Finally, after receiving a wristband, females are bussed to Estrella Jail, a short 5 minutes away.
+Once you have arrived at Estrella be prepared to wait another couple of hours for the jail to receive your paperwork from central booking.
 Once you exit the bus, your shackles are removed and you are placed into a holding cell in the intake area of the Estrella Jail.

 Eventually, when your paperwork is sent over, you are called out of the holding cell and asked to line up in front of a big door leading into the bowels of Estrella Jail.
-Inmate trustees (inmates who have been sentenced that work in the intake area of the jail) will hand each of you a bed roll, consisting of a blanket, a sheet, a second pair of underwear, a rag, a toothbrush, some toothpaste, and a comb if you are lucky.
+Inmate trustees (inmates who have been sentenced that work in the intake area of the jail) will hand each of you a bedroll, consisting of a blanket, a sheet, a spare pair of underwear, a rag, a toothbrush, some toothpaste, and a comb if you are lucky.

-You will march single-file to your assigned housing unit, which are referred to as dorms at Estrella.
+You will march single-file to your assigned housing units, which are referred to as dorms at Estrella.
 Once in your dorm, the officer in charge of that dorm will instruct you to sit quietly at the table in the front of the dorm.
 Depending on how organized the dorm officer is, you will wait 30-40 minutes at the table before being assigned a bunk number., Once assigned, find your bunk, make your bed, and collapse into it.
 You will be exhausted.
-Court may be 30 days or more away so get comfortable.
+Your court date maybe 30 or more days away, so get comfortable.

 Thanks for reading and we sincerely hope the system keeps improving.
-There is honestly no way to go but up becuase, as you now know, this process if not reflective of the main tenet of out justice system that, YOU ARE INNOCENT UNTIL PROVEN GUILTY.
-This lawmakers and policymakers of this great country need to get this through their heads.
+There is honestly no way to go but up because, as you now know, this process is not reflective of the main tenet of our justice system that, YOU ARE INNOCENT UNTIL PROVEN GUILTY.
+These lawmakers and policymakers of this great country need to get this through their heads.